-So basically, no one knows how much data is in the Library of Congress.
+Translation: No one knows how much data is in the Library of Congress.

-After leaving there, I partnered with James Higginbotham and started writing “A Practical Approach to API Design” which is still under development.
-In addition, we developed courses to teach API design to various Fortune 500 companies and I’ve written training courses for Lynda.com on both API Design and Design Patterns in PHP.
+After leaving there, I partnered with James Higginbotham and started writing “A Practical Approach to API Design” which covers aspects of API design ranging from HTTP verbs to versioning to authentication and authorization.
+In addition, we developed courses to teach API design to various Fortune 500 companies and I’ve written training courses for LinkedIn Learning (formerly Lynda.com) on both API Design and Design Patterns in PHP.